apple/coremltools/coremltools/converters/mil/mil/passes/graph_pass.md

 }
 ```

 The custom graph pass is useful for local debugging.
-If you find that a custom graph pass may also
-benefit other use cases, please consider adding it as a new graph pass to the code base as described in the next section.
+If you find that a custom graph pass may also benefit other use cases, please consider adding it as a new graph pass to the code base as described in the next section.

-## For Developers

-### Add a New Graph Pass
+## Add a New Graph Pass

-If you feel a new graph pass is necessary, please follow these steps to contribute a new graph pass to the codebase.
+If you feel that a new graph pass is necessary, please follow these steps to contribute a new graph pass to the codebase.

 1. Determine which category the graph pass would fall into, and then create a new graph pass class in the corresponding `defs/*.py`.